nocliper/dbr/README.md

 $$E = \begin{pmatrix} E^R \\ E^L\end{pmatrix}$$

 For any two points, the vectors will be connected by a certain linear expression that takes into account the propagation of light through the medium and through the boundaries of two media.
 This expression can be written using matrices.
 Basically, we need two matrices.
 The first $\textbf{M}_1$ connects the vectors to the left and to the right of the interface.
-The second $\textbf{M}_2$ describes the propagation of a wave in a homogeneous medium (between interfaces).
+The second $\textbf{M}_2$ describes the propagation of a wave in a homogenous medium (between interfaces).

 $$\begin{pmatrix} E^R_2 \\ E^L_2\end{pmatrix} = \textbf{M}_1\cdot \begin{pmatrix} E^R_1 \\ E^L_1\end{pmatrix}, \,\,\, \begin{pmatrix} E^R_3 \\ E^L_3\end{pmatrix} = \textbf{M}_2\cdot \begin{pmatrix} E^R_3 \\ E^L_3\end{pmatrix}$$